vahenoorsingh/Age-Calculator/README.md

 ## Screenshot
 ![Screenshot](./Screenshot.png)
 ## How to run
-- First download or clone project to your desired folder/
+- First download or clone project to your desired folder.
 - Then open index.html.